IdreesInc/Monocraft/README.md

   - Thin characters like "i" and "l" have been reworked with tasteful tails and serifs to look better in a monospaced environment
 - Programming ligatures!
   - Add some spice to your programming life with all new ligature characters
   - Arrows now look like arrows and comparison operators are easier to see at a glance

 ## Screenshots

 ![](images/javascript-example.png)

+*Notice: This project is not affiliated with Minecraft or Mojang in any way and is exclusively a fan project.
+This font emulates the typeface of the font used in the Minecraft UI, but it does not include any assets or font files from the original game.*

 ## How to install